RUSAL takes $1.4 billion writedown on Norilsk stake

-Monday’s writedown, and a cautious note from auditor KPMG on RUSAL’s valuation of its stake in the Arctic miner, will likely add to friction between RUSAL’s chief executive and main owner, Oleg Deripaska, and disgruntled minority investors led by SUAL Partners’ Viktor Vekselberg.
+The writedown, and a qualified opinion by RUSAL’s auditor on the valuation of its stake in the Arctic miner, are likely to add to friction between RUSAL’s CEO and main owner Oleg Deripaska and disgruntled minority investors led by Viktor Vekselberg.

 The charge, resulting from a series of share buybacks by Norilsk last year, pushed RUSAL’s net profit down by 92 percent to $237 million for the year.